Learning for Caregivers

 Activities of the project:

-- Transnational meetings in Athens, Dublin, Brussels and Paris
+- Transnational meetings in Athens, Dublin, Brussels (virtual) and Paris (virtual)

 - Focus groups with family carers, professionals and policymakers